 Don't worry about maps—all players immediately get access to any new maps that are added to Rainbow Six Siege.

 The same logic applies to the $90 "Complete Edition"—you're paying to have everything (the 16 Year One and Year Two Season Pass operators), and in my experience, you'll probably only end up using half or two-thirds of the available operators anyway, since you're bound to develop preferences.
 Owners of either premium edition earn renown slightly faster (+5%), and can run two additional daily challenges to run even more renown, but having all this extra renown doesn't mean a lot when you already have all of the operators—you've got less stuff to spend it on.

 The Complete Edition also won't get you the new operators and stuff coming in Year Three in 2018, although it's possible that Ubisoft will update this edition to include it.

 Yeah—they're called "Alpha Packs."
 They only contain cosmetic items: weapon and operator skins of varying rarity, as well as 'charms,' a set of decorative keychains that can be attached to any primary or secondary weapon.

 You can buy Alpha Packs with renown (5,000 per).
 But you also have a random chance to earn them after each match.
 From Ubisoft's FAQ: "When you complete a match, your Chance rating increases slightly more for a win than it will for a loss.
 Year 2 Pass holders will have a small amount of additional Chance added.
 The most substantial gain in Chance will be from winning and losing matches."

-Alpha Packs aren't the only way to acquire this stuff: you can also buy cosmetics individually or in bundles in Siege's in-game store for renown or R6 Credits, the game's cash currency.
+You don't have to pay to open Alpha Packs awarded to you by Siege, and you can also buy cosmetics individually or in bundles in Siege's in-game store for renown or R6 Credits, the game's cash currency.